+Graduates of an Advanced Diploma will have specialised and integrated technical and theoretical knowledge with depth within one or more fields of work, including:

+- an understanding of the principles of conducting business in the international arena, with specialised knowledge in compliance and financial management - an understanding of regulations including national and international legislation such as Customs Act, INCOTERMS and Trade Practices Act

+Skills:

-- Knowledge: Graduates of an Advanced Diploma will have specialised and integrated technical and theoretical knowledge with depth within one or more fields of work; and: - understand the principles of conducting business in the international arena, with specialised knowledge in compliance and financial management. - Skills: Graduates at this level will have a broad range of cognitive, technical and communication skills to select and apply methods and technologies to: - demonstrate understanding of specialised knowledge with depth in some areas of regulations including national and international legislation such as Customs Act, INCOTERMS, Trade Practices Act and Convention on International Trade in Endangered Species (CITES) - analyse, diagnose, design and execute judgements across a broad range of technical or management functions in the application of the legislation of overcoming compliance issues and meeting legal requirements in international trade - generate ideas through the analysis of information and concepts at an abstract level of a range of information sources to address intercultural communications problems and misunderstandings with international clients - demonstrate a command of wide-ranging, highly specialised technical, creative or conceptual skills in the application of numerical skills and data analysis to analyse purchasing power parity in relation to foreign exchange rate changes, currency conversion, trade weighted index, balance of trade and interest rate differentials - demonstrate accountability for personal outputs within broad parameters in developing own action/work plan according to own responsibilities and the international business project brief demonstrate accountability for personal and group outcomes within broad parameters in coordinating and facilitating team work in the applications of the socio economic and cultural practices of a selected country or region or the application of culturally appropriate communication styles to an international trading relationship.
+Graduates at this level will have a broad range of cognitive, technical and communication skills to select and apply methods and technologies to:

+- analyse, diagnose, design and execute judgements across a broad range of technical or management functions in the application of the legislation of overcoming compliance issues; meet legal requirements in international trade; and analyse value chains and e-business opportunities - generate ideas through the analysis of information and concepts at an abstract level of a range of information sources to address intercultural communications problems and misunderstandings with international clients - demonstrate a command of wide-ranging, highly specialised technical, creative or conceptual skills in the application of numerical skills and data analysis to analyse purchasing power parity in relation to foreign exchange rate changes to conduct comparative analysis - communicate and negotiate effectively with a wide range of stakeholders to facilitate an international trading relationship.

-- Application of knowledge and skills: Graduates at this level will apply knowledge and skills to demonstrate autonomy, judgement and defined responsibility to: - operate as a potential business owner of a small start-up import/export business - conduct international business with an awareness of international legal and compliance obligations - utilise transport and logistics systems in international business - research and analyse international trading and contractual arrangements - apply e-solutions to international business - Volume of Learning: The Advanced Diploma of International Business incorporates structured and unstructured learning.
+Indicative application of knowledge and skills:

+Graduates at this level will apply knowledge and skills to demonstrate autonomy, judgement and defined responsibility to:

+- operate as a potential business owner of a small start-up import/export business - conduct international business with an awareness of international legal and compliance obligations - utilise transport and logistics systems in international business - research and analyse international trading and contractual arrangements - apply e-solutions to international business.

+Volume of Learning: The Advanced Diploma of International Business incorporates structured and unstructured learning.